-Have you ever heard the phrase, “being your own worse critic?”
-By the very nature of the words being used, most people tend to think of that as a negative phrase, when in reality, nothing could be further from the truth.
+Have you ever heard the phrase “being your own worse critic”?
+Most people tend to think of that as a negative phrase when in reality, nothing could be further from the truth.
 To learn and grow in photography, you have to be strong enough to admit what does and does not work in your photos.

 Photo Critique Checklist

-Use this checklist A) to see where you are at the moment and B) to see where your work is going in the future.
-Having a photographic standard is like having a road map.
-It is possible to get from here to there without one . . . but it’s a whole lot easier with one.
+Use this checklist to see where you are at the moment and where your work is going in the future.
+Having a photographic standard is like having a roadmap.
+It is possible to get from here to there without one but it’s a whole lot easier with one.
 Knowing what areas you need to improve is the first step in becoming a better photographer.

 About the Author: